 - ICP 11: Credit Control Procedure

 - ICP 12: Purchase Procedure

 - ICP 13: Sub-raw Materials, Tooling, Hardware, Consumable, Equipment, Fuel, Lubricants and Miscellaneous Items Purchase Procedure

 - ICP 14: Sales Procedure

 - ICP 15: Internal Security Procedure

 - ICP 22: Site Pre-Qualification Process

 - ICP 23: Project Monitoring Mechanism

+- ICP 24: Cash Handling Procedure

+- ICP 25: Stock Management Procedure

-- 6.16.2 Employees are reminded to read these ICPs from time to time to ensure compliance throughout their employment with the Group. - 6.16.3 Internal Audit on various departments and Interim and Quarterly financial reporting are also conducted to ensure the organisation comply with the laws and regulation of the country.
+- 9.16.2 Employees are reminded to read these ICPs from time to time to ensure compliance throughout their employment with the Group. - 9.16.3 Internal Audit on various departments and Interim and Quarterly financial reporting are also conducted to ensure the organisation comply with the laws and regulation of the country.

-6.17 Non-Financial Controls
+9.17 Non-Financial Controls

-- 6.17.1 Every department will operate with a set of guidelines involving their area of responsibilities.
+- 9.17.1 Every department will operate with a set of guidelines involving their area of responsibilities.

-- 6.17.2 As such, each and every department should have the following three (3) articles carefully drafted, approved by management, and prominently displayed;
+- 9.17.2 As such, every department should have either one or more of the following three (3) articles carefully drafted, approved by management, and prominently displayed;

 - Standard Operating Procedure (SOP) manual

 - Policy manual

 - Standing Instruction Manual